Skip to main content

 Use cases

-• Couples — share the personal entity with Finance access to manage money together
+• Couples -- share the personal entity with Finances access to manage accounts together

-• Companies — share the business entity with employees, each with permissions adjusted to their role
+• Companies -- share the business entity with employees, each with permissions tailored to their role

-• External accountant — viewer access to Finances so they can review without modifying
+• External accountant -- viewer access to Finances so they can review without being able to modify

-• Menstrual cycle tracking — Clatri allows sharing only period tracking with another person, without exposing the rest of the health data
+• Period tracking -- Clatri lets you share only period tracking with another person, without exposing the rest of your health data